porsche-design-system/porsche-design-system/packages/storefront/src/pages/getting-started/start-designing/start-designing.md

 [Download Porsche UI Kit Basic](sketch://add-library?url=https%3A%2F%2Fui.porsche.com%2Fporsche-ui-kit-basic.sketch.xml)

 ### Web and App Library
 The web library provides components that are to be used within web applications, like buttons, form elements and many more.
-The App Library is containing specific components for native apps.
 [Download Porsche UI Kit Web](sketch://add-library?url=https%3A%2F%2Fui.porsche.com%2Fporsche-ui-kit-web.sketch.xml)

 ### App Library